Greigh/BlockingMachine/README.md

 ## Installation

-### macOS (Beta - Stable)
+### macOS (Beta)
-1. Download the latest `.dmg` file from [Releases](https://github.com/greigh/BlockingMachine/releases)
+1. Download the latest `.dmg` file from [Releases](https://github.com/greigh/Blockingmachine/releases)
-2. Open the `.dmg` file and drag BlockingMachine to your Applications folder
+2. Open the `.dmg` file and drag Blockingmachine to your Applications folder
-3. Open BlockingMachine from your Applications folder
+3. Open Blockingmachine from your Applications folder
 4. The app should be properly signed and notarized.
 If you encounter a security warning, open Privacy & Security settings, scroll to the bottom, and allow the app to run

-### Windows (Beta)
+### Windows (Coming Soon)
-1. Download the latest `.exe` installer from [Releases](https://github.com/greigh/BlockingMachine/releases)
+1. Download the latest `.exe` installer from [Releases](https://github.com/greigh/Blockingmachine/releases)
 2. Run the installer and follow the prompts
-3. Launch BlockingMachine from the Start menu
+3. Launch Blockingmachine from the Start menu
 4. **Note**: Windows support is currently in beta.
 Please see the [Windows Support](#windows-support-beta) section for more details.
 5. **Known Limitations**: The Windows version may require additional permissions for filter list generation and update functionality.
 6. **Reporting Windows Issues**: If you encounter issues with the Windows version, please check our [GitHub Issues](https://github.com/greigh/Blockingmachine/issues) to see if it's already reported.

 ### Linux (Coming Soon)
-1. Download the `.AppImage` or `.deb` package from [Releases](https://github.com/greigh/BlockingMachine/releases)
+1. Download the `.AppImage` or `.deb` package from [Releases](https://github.com/greigh/Blockingmachine/releases)
-2. Make the AppImage executable: `chmod +x BlockingMachine*.AppImage`
+2. Make the AppImage executable: `chmod +x Blockingmachine*.AppImage`
 3. Run the AppImage or install the .deb package
 4. **Note**: Linux support is coming soon.
 Please check back for updates.

-## Windows Support (Beta)
+## Windows Support (Coming Soon)

-The Windows version of BlockingMachine is currently in beta testing.
+The Windows version of Blockingmachine is currently in beta testing.
 While we've implemented all the necessary components for Windows support, it hasn't been extensively tested on all Windows configurations.

 ### Known Limitations